Best place to find information and services that your council provides...

 A copy of any register entry will be provided by this office in accordance with the law to any applicant, provided they supply enough information to identify the entry concerned and pay the appropriate fee.
 The copy may only be issued in the form of a paper certified copy (a “certificate”).
 An application for a certificate may also be made to the General Register Office.

 Indexes for events registered at this office are publicly available in order to help members of the public identify the registration record they might need.
-Index books (paper copies) are available to view at the Register Office by appointment and payment of the statutory fee, a limited version of the indexes in an electronic format are also available to view free of charge on-line at www.lancashirebmd.org.uk.
+Index books (paper copies) are available to view at the Register Office by appointment and payment of the statutory fee, a limited version of the indexes in an electronic format are also available to view free of charge at www.lancashirebmd.org.uk.

 A copy of the information collected by a registration officer will also be sent to the Registrar General for England and Wales so that a central record of all registrations can be maintained.